Mammography uses X-rays to create images of the breast. These images are called mammograms.

 Mammography is a safe and effective screening tool for women who have breast implants.
 However, implants can make it harder to read a mammogram.

-If you have breast implants, it is important to tell the technologist before your mammogram.
+If you have breast implants, it's important to tell the technologist before your mammogram.
 The mammography machine must be adjusted to get the best image of the natural breast tissue.

 Special positioning of the breast may also be needed.
 Four views of each breast will be taken (instead of the standard two).